jesusxambro/pokeExpress/README.md

 {
   "hp": 100,
   "name": "Mew",
-  "description": "A rare and mythical Psychic type Pokemon with the ability to learn any move.", "type": "Psychic"
+  "description": "A rare and awesome Psychic type Pokemon with the ability to learn any move.", "type": "Psychic"
 }

 ```

-Testing out deployment to Fly.io